liezzzlll/liezzzlll/paintings.md

 ---

 # My silly little paintings
 Welcome to my collection of paintings, mixed media with some paintings, etc.  A lot of these are inspired from images I've seen floating around social media.
 Added a lil Liezl dust, and here we are!
+These are in no particular order.

 ## the knight beneath the armor
 <div id="the-knight-beneath-the-armor">